LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Evaluation

-This work successfully implemented a universal hardware and software framework for the automated characterisation of permanent magnets.
-This framework consists of a low-cost hardware interface that supports various magnetic field sensors and a library for automating and analysing the measurement data.

-next step is the sensor evaluation

-* software wurde erfolgreich evaluiert anhand der zuvor definierten usecases.
-* folgend wird der zweite anwendungsfall evaluiert mit der frage ob die magnete vermessen werden können
-* TODO
+In the previous chapter *Usecase Evaluation* \ref{usecase-evaluation} it was shown that the implementation of the hardware and software framework for various magnetic field sensors was successfully implemented.

+In addition, the basic application by the user was demonstrated using an example.
+This makes it possible to systematically characterise magnets from the software and readout hardware side by means of data acquisition, storage and analysis.

+After discussing the developed hardware and software components in particular, this chapter will answer the question of whether the selected sensors meet the requirements:

+* Measure a wide range of different permanent magnets with regard to their systematic field strength
+* Automated measurement of the homogeneity of Hallbach rings with an accuracy of less than 1000 (+ppm)

+These questions are answered in the following, as a basic readout and analysis functionality platform had to be created first and thus an automated sensor characterisation can be performed.

+## Sensors for Evaluation

+%%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

+## Evaluation Sensor Setup

 %%Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png%%

-* cheap sensors used
-* used hardware list
-* tested sensor tlv mmc, da diese zum zeitpunkt des tests zur verfüung standen

-%%Implemented_digital_magnetic_field_sensors.csv%%

-## Evaluation Sensor Setup

 The sensor platform used here is an adapted version of the *1D: Single Sensor* \ref{d-single-sensor} sensor platform.
 The sensors to be measured were fixed together on an aluminium plate with thermally conductive adhesive.
 This compensates for thermal differences.
 This is crucial for the subsequent temperature deviation tests in order to obtain comparable measurement results.

 The setup was placed and pre-wired in the temperature chamber 24 hours before the series of measurements were carried out.
 The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal heating system, was used as the temperature chamber.
 To verify the temperature, an additional thermometer *VC-7055BT* was placed on the base plate.
 A 10mm thick *PTFE* insulation plate was placed between the floor and the sensor base plate to prevent direct and uneven heating of the base plate by the heated floor.

 The graphic \ref{Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png} shows this basic setup, the *Raspberry Pi Pico* shown here was used as the readout hardware, on which the *Unified Sensor Firmware* is running.
 With additional connected switch, its possible to isolate or select a sensor or both sensors to be queried from the firmware.

 A separate battery powered supply is used as low-noise power supply for the sensors boards.
 An *Raspberry Pi 4* is used as the host computer, which is connected to the sensors via a *Hailege ADUM3160* (+usb) isolator and is placed outside the temperature chamber.

 *MRPCli* \ref{command-line-interface} was used to control and record the measurement series, with the functions of the *MRPDataVisualisation* \ref{mrpvisualisation} and *MRPAnalysis* \ref{mrpanalysis} packages from the library \ref{software-readout-framework} being used for subsequent evaluation.
 The recorded measurement series are automatically analysed using the *Programmable-Data Processing Pipeline* \ref{programmable-data-processing-pipeline} and the results are visualised.